fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 Conclusion / Proposed Interface
 ===============================
+.. @Felix:
+   I would just call this Proposed Interface

+..
+I personally would write a little more introduction.
+   I think it helps readers to get into the mood. :)
+Cartesian trajectory definitions have long been a complicated topic in ROS.
+The investigated definitions showed that quite some differences exist about generality vs expressiveness vs ease of use, not to mention the somewhat `orthogonal` industry way of doing things.
+In fact, most people will agree that it's probably impossible to cover every detail, to meet all requirements and meet all needs of all possible users of such an interface.
+Nevertheless, with this document having a lot of information in one place, we believe that there are sufficient similarities to start a new trial.

+Here's our proposal for Cartesian Trajectory Definitions.
+We present the new message types step by step and explain our design decisions, basing them on conclusions from the previous sections :ref:`Existing`.

-This section wraps up section :ref:`Existing` and contains out proposed interface derived from the information collected in the previous sections.
+..
+This section wraps up section :ref:`Existing` and contains our proposed interface derived from the information collected in the previous sections.

+.. @Felix:
+   Can you forward reference the TLDR; section here?
+   So that readers can easily jup to the end.
+   Alternatively, it maybe makes sense to begin here with the final definition.

 Conclusion
 ----------
+.. @Felix:
+   I would drop this heading.
+   Conclusion and own proposal is too much intertwisted.

 CartesianTrajectoryPoint
 ~~~~~~~~~~~~~~~~~~~~~~~~